gkossakowski/kentuckymule/README.md

 Kentucky Mule is processes over two thousand lines of code in 600ms on a cold JVM.

 Once JVM is warmed up the parser becomes bottleneck.
 If I skip parsing in benchmarking, Kentucky Mule calculates outline types at speed of processing over 4.4 million lines of Scala code per second.

+If I add dependency extraction and analysis (as presented above) of scalap sources, the performance is at 1.8 million lines of Scala code per second.